temenostech/temenos-platform-documentation/docfx_project/home/techguides/create-publish-template.md

-# How to Create and Publish a New Template after a Successful Factory Run #
+# How to Create and Publish a New Template after a Successful Factory Run

 This feature offers the possibility to baseline a particular version of a product and create a template from that version.
 Further anybody will be able to create an environment with the baselined version of the product.

+## Set up the Factory prerequisites: ##
-## Check Metadata on the portal ##
+#1.
+Check Metadata on the portal

 - Login to the portal with your credentials.
 - Click General button on the left side menu in order to see the metadata of your organization, from which you will need: